Homemade Granola…and Is cereal really that bad for you?

 - 1 cup Nuts (I mixed 1/2 cup of almonds with 1/2 cup cashews)

 - 3 tbsp Pure maple syrup

 - 1/2 tsp Salt (or a tad less if using salted nuts)

 - 3 tbs Melted organic lightly salted butter

 - 2 tbs Simple syrup (this is simply boiling 2 tbs xylitol with 2 tbs water and adding it to your mix)

 - Heat oven to 300 degrees

-- In a large mixing bowl combine all ingredients including your simple syrup (boiled xylitol and water mixture).
+- In a large mixing bowl combine all ingredients including your simple syrup.